Skip to main content

 A Docs-Style 3-Column Layout

-Instead of a marketing page with a hero section and cards, we built a proper knowledge base app.
+We ditched the marketing page with the hero section and the cards.
+Built a proper knowledge base app instead.
 Three panels matching our dashboard's golden ratio (1:1.618:1):

 • Left: Public Library sidebar with search and category navigation